Estimated read time: 6 minutes

 Using the right technology

 Technology doesn’t create culture, but it certainly can enable it.
-That’s why it’s so important to use the right tools that don’t slow us down, that are easy to use, and help us succeed with our business storytelling.
+That’s why it’s important to use the right tools that don’t slow us down, are easy to use, and help us succeed with our business storytelling.
 Here are some of the software platforms that I use for content production.